logo

 Under-resourced

 This refers to relatively heavily populated areas of high poverty and low income.
-It is often thought that these communities are largely Black and Brown inner-city neighborhoods located in metropolitan areas.
+It is often thought that these communities are largely Black and/or brown inner city neighborhoods located in metropolitan areas.

 White Fragility